Quantum vacuum state: Symmetry

-Wightman axioms but can be also proved directly without these axioms.
-Poincaré invariance implies that only scalar combinations of field operators have non-vanishing VEV's.
-The VEV may break some of the internal symmetries of the Lagrangian of the field theory.
-In this case the vacuum has less symmetry than the theory allows, and one says that spontaneous symmetry breaking has occurred.
-See Higgs mechanism, standard model.
+Wightman axioms but can also be proved directly without these axioms.
+Poincaré invariance implies that only scalar combinations of field operators have non-vanishing vacuum expectation values.
+The vacuum may break some of the internal symmetries of the Lagrangian of the field theory.
+In this case, the vacuum has less symmetry than the theory allows, and one says that spontaneous symmetry breaking has occurred.